 Once Amazon releases v1 of the Selling Partner API, I’ll post an article that guides you through making your first SP application.
 Stay tuned by signing up for my newsletter below!
 And as always, please email me if you have any questions.
 I’d love to hear from you.

-(Also, I help Amazon sellers increase their sales via MWS―if you’re interested in upgrading your selling infrastructure, shoot me a line at firstname.lastname@example.org.)
+(I help Amazon sellers increase their sales via MWS―if you’re interested in upgrading your selling infrastructure, shoot me a line at firstname.lastname@example.org.)

+[]: I originally wrote: "MWS is an XML-RPC API, a design that largely fell by the wayside as RESTful APIs became increasingly popular in the last decade."
 After doing more research on the true definitions of XML-RPC and RESTful APIs, I found that comparing the two creates a false dichotomy, since XML-RPC is a protocol and RESTful implies a certain set of constraints (but does not specify any implementation).